 Were you there when they crucified my Lord?

-II.
-Editions at Fisk University
+I. Editions at Fisk University

-Some of the most important printings of this spiritual came from the publishing tradition at Fisk University, starting with F.J.
+The earliest printings of this spiritual came from the publishing tradition at Fisk University, starting with F.J.
 Loudin’s edition of The Story of the Jubilee Singers, with Supplement (Cleveland: Cleveland Printing & Publishing Co., 1892 | Fig. 2).
 As with other collections in this series, going back to 1872, new songs were added sequentially, with “Were you there” added as No. 131.
-Unfortunately, Loudin did not include any information about how the additional songs were collected; the song could have come from anywhere, such as from a new student whose hometown was in practically any neighboring state, or it could have been collected while the Fisk Jubilee Singers were on tour.
 This first printing differs from the later, normative version in the shape of the opening phrases of the melody.
-The first note of the third phrase (“O”) is not elongated in any particular way.
-The text has four stanzas or variations, covering different aspects of the crucifixion narrative (crown of thorns, pierced side, tomb).
+The first note of the third phrase (“O”) is not elongated.
+The text has four stanzas or variations, covering different aspects of the crucifixion narrative (crown of thorns, pierced side, laid in the tomb).

-Fig. 2.
+Fig. 1.
 F.J.
 Loudin, The Story of the Jubilee Singers, with Supplement (Cleveland: Cleveland Printing & Publishing Co., 1892).

 The song was given in a more recognizable form in New Jubilee Songs as Sung by the Fisk Jubilee Singers (Nashville: Fisk University, 1902 | Fig. 3), edited by Frederick J. Work (1878–1942).
 This version was reprinted in Folk Songs of the American Negro (Nashville: Fisk University, 1907 | Fig. 4).
-Curiously, the 1907 collection contains the heading “New Jubilee Songs” on every page, not the 1902 edition, and the music for this song had been condensed into three systems.
-In this latter collection, the preface by John W. Work did not offer much guidance as to the collection and development of the songs.
-The evolution of the song since 1892 was not addressed, and yet we find several key developments since the first printing: (1) a significantly updated melody, (2) an echo part after the first line, (3) a new second stanza, “nailed him to the tree,” in place of “crowned him with the thorns,” (4) an added fourth stanza, “Were you there when the sun refused to shine,” (4) the inclusion of several fermatas, especially at “Oh!” and (5) a more sophisticated harmonization, including a secondary dominant chord in the third phrase.
+Curiously, the 1907 collection contains the heading “New Jubilee Songs” on every page, whereas the 1902 edition does not, and the music for this song had been condensed into three systems.
+In this latter collection, the preface by John W. Work did not offer much guidance as to the acquisition and development of the songs.
+The evolution of the song since 1892 was not addressed, and yet we find several key developments since the first printing: (1) a significantly updated melody, (2) an echo part after the first line, (3) a new second stanza, “nailed him to the tree,” in place of “crowned him with the thorns,” (4) an added fourth stanza, “Were you there when the sun refused to shine,” (5) the inclusion of several fermatas, especially at “Oh!” and (6) a more sophisticated harmonization, including a secondary dominant chord in the third phrase.

-Fig. 3.
+Fig. 2.
 Frederick J. Work, New Jubilee Songs (Nashville: Fisk University, 1902).

-Fig. 4.
+Fig. 3.
 Frederick J. Work, Folk Songs of the American Negro (Nashville: Fisk University, 1907).

 The song was repeated again in the similarly named (but much different in scope) Folk Song of the American Negro (Nashville: Fisk University, 1915).
 In this book, the song made three appearances.
 The song was given on page 51, text only, in three stanzas (“crucified,” “pierced,” “laid”).
 The full music version was given on page 100 using the same plates as New Jubilee Songs (1902) and Folk Songs No. 2 (1907).
 Lastly, the song was mentioned in a description of preaching: